reactjs/react.dev/content/docs/testing-recipes.md

     render(<Toggle onChange={onChange} />, container);
   });

-  // get ahold of the button element, and trigger some clicks on it const button = document.querySelector("[data-testid=toggle]");
+  // get a hold of the button element, and trigger some clicks on it const button = document.querySelector("[data-testid=toggle]");
   expect(button.innerHTML).toBe("Turn on");